Output Gap

 Frequently Asked Questions

-▶How does the output gap differ from the unemployment rate?
+▶How does the output gap directly affect interest rate decisions?

 Output Gap is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Output Gap is influencing current positions.